xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 - _How_ [Qubes](https://www.qubes-os.org/) isolates and responds to threats better than Linux.

-Hopefully I will change your mind from a reactive mindset to a proactive one.
+Hopefully I will change you from a reactive mindset to a proactive one.

 # What is Qubes?